troycomi/reportseff/README.md

 - --modified-sort: Instead of sorting by filename/jobid, sort by last modification time of the slurm output file.
 - --debug: Write sacct result to stderr.
+- --user: Ignore job arguments and instead query sacct with provided user.
+Returns all jobs from the last week.
+- --format: Provide a comma separated list of columns to produce.
+Values can be any valid column name to sacct and the custom efficiency values: TimeEff, cpuEff, MemEff.
+Can also optionally set alignment (<, ^, >) and maximum width.
+Default is center-aligned with a width of the maximum column entry.
+For example, --width jobid%>,state%10,memeff%<5 produces 3 columns with:
+ - JobId aligned right, width set automatically
+ - State with width 10 (center aligned by default)
+ - MemEff aligned left, width 5

 ## Acknowledgements
 The code for calling sacct and parsing the returning information was taken